Uncaged Campaigns

-Uncaged Campaigns is a Sheffield, UK, based anti-vivisection, not-for-profit organisation and a registered company limited by guarantee.
+Uncaged Campaigns is a Sheffield, UK, based anti-vivisection, not-for-profit organization that advocates for animal rights.

 History

 Uncaged Campaigns was established in 1993 by Angela Roberts and Lynn Williamson.
-They are a peaceful international animal protection organisation based in Sheffield, England.
+They are a peaceful international animal protection organization based in Sheffield, England.
 Their main campaigns are opposition to animal experiments and xenotransplantation, the global boycott of Procter & Gamble, and the positive promotion of animal rights and democratic action on animal issues through the political system.
 Dan Lyons was campaigns director until becoming the CEO of the Centre for Animals and Social Justice in 2011.

+Uncaged Campaigns is an animal rights organization that rejects animal welfare.
+They have commented that "animal welfare is an empty concept without the legal right to have that welfare protected.
+Uncaged promoted an international debate about the ethical and political status of animals and campaigned for international recognition of animal rights".